 For Xilinx Vivado® 2017.4:

-Open project in Vivado.
+Open the implemented design in Vivado.

 Select File » Export » Export I/O Ports.